armory/docs/content/en/armory-enterprise/armory-admin/fiat-create-permissions.md

 To restrict which users can create applications in Spinnaker, perform the following steps:

-1. Add the line `auth.permissions.provider.application: aggregate` to `SpinnakerService` manifest under key `spec.spinnakerConfig.profiles.fiat` if you are using Operator to deploy Spinnaker, or to `fiat-local.yml` if you are using Halyard.
+1. Add the line `auth.permissions.provider.application: aggregate` to `SpinnakerService` manifest under key `spec.spinnakerConfig.profiles.fiat`.
 2. Add prefixes as a source:

     ```yaml